GlennDeprey/PalianPals/docs/event-info/joinevent.md

 ---

-## Step 3: Add the Host or Organizer
+## Step 3: Add the Host or Organizer's

 1. Open your **Friends List** in-game.
 2. Search for the **host’s username** and send a friend request.